Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 - `VSLBase`: A baseline model using GloVe embeddings.
 - `VSLNet`: An enhanced version that includes a **Query-Guided Highlighting** mechanism.

-**NOTE** while working with vslbase we changed three files to convert it to vslbase (runner,main,vslnet) all the three files i have uploaded in the directory so while working with runtime you need to change the three wile to run your code with vslbase
+**NOTE** While working with vslbase, we changed three files to convert it to vslbase (runner, main,vslnet) All three files we have uploaded in the directory, so while working with runtime, you need to change the three while to run your code with vslbase

-Each model was evaluated using two different feature extractors:
+Each model was trained using two different feature extractors:
 - **Omnivore features** (official Ego4D pre-extracted)
 - **EgoVLP features**